Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 6:__
-To create the 4 different row sections that make up the repeating rectangular block, a for loop is used to repeat all the code in <span style="color:orange">sections 2-5</span>, 4 times.
+To create the 4 different row sections that make up the repeating rectangular block, a for loop is used to repeat all the code in <span style="color:orange">Sections 2-5</span>, 4 times.

 ### __Section 7:__
-In this section, a txt file named "<span style="color:blue">knit_mosaic_pattern.txt</span>" is created and populated with directions that corrolate to the values in <span style="color:blue">final_odd</span> and <span style="color:blue">final_even</span> from <span style="color:orange">section 7</span>.
+In this section, a txt file named "<span style="color:blue">knit_mosaic_pattern.txt</span>" is created and populated with directions that corrolate to the values in <span style="color:blue">final_odd</span> and <span style="color:blue">final_even</span> from <span style="color:orange">Section 7</span>.

 *Note: A new "<span style="color:blue">knit_mosaic_pattern.txt</span>" file will be created/overwritten each time the code is run.*